Rotorua's National Kiwi Hatchery gets $500k grant as part of Strategic Tourism Assets Protection Programme

 Ngāi Tahu Tourism did not make any other STAPP applications.

-Due to the significant impacts of the Covid-19 pandemic, Ngāi Tahu Tourism announced in early May that 10 of its 11 businesses would be paused and its workforce would be reduced.
+Because of the significant impacts of the Covid-19 pandemic, Ngāi Tahu Tourism announced in early May that 10 of its 11 businesses would be paused and its workforce would be reduced.

 Since then, Hukafalls Jet in Taupō and Queenstown's Shotover Jet have also reopened, with reduced hours and operations.
 Hollyford Track will reopen in January.
 Glacier Southern Lakes Helicopters in Queenstown remained open.